What Does it Take to Be a Technical Education High School Teacher?

 Technical Education High School Teachers who work in Connecticut, Massachusetts, or California, make the highest salaries.

-How much do Technical Education High School Teachers make in different U.S. states?
+How much do Technical Education High School Teachers make in each U.S. state?

 |State||Annual Mean Salary|